-Maharashtrian foods have left unforgettable impressions in my mind when enjoying them on a recent tour.
-I write this post to introduce outstanding dishes and my practical experiences to help you understand more about Maharashtrian cuisine.
+Maharashtrian foods have left unforgettable impressions in my mind when I enjoyed them on a recent tour.
+So I write this post to introduce outstanding dishes and my practical experiences to help you understand more about Maharashtrian cuisine.

 The fantastic flavor of the Maharashtrian recipes in this article is worth trying if you have an opportunity to travel to India.
 It is time to expand your culinary knowledge with the helpful information in this post.
 Let’s get it.

 Maharashtrian savory foods are always the priority choice of many tourists and natives in this state.
 You can try these foods in this section to tickle your taste buds.

 Misal Pav is an ideal choice for a Maharashtrian breakfast recipe.
 This food has 2 main parts, including spicy curry made by Moth beans (Misal) and an Indian bread kind (Pav).
 Moreover, you will find onions, lemon, and cilantro in this recipe.